bweew/ericmurphy-hugo-cms/content/posts/fast-git.md

 ---
-draft = false
+draft: false
-date = 2023-12-15 01:23:32
+date: 2023-12-15 01:23:32
-title = "Giggity git: the fast git script" description = "a script to make a git a bit easier to deal with" slug = "fast-git" tags = ["bash", "hugo", "vim"] categories = []
+title: "Giggity git: the fast git script"
+description: "a script to make a git a bit easier to deal with"
+slug: "fast-git"
+tags: ["bash", "hugo", "vim"]
+categories: []
 ---

 # simplifying version control